workshops-de/dev-workspaces/README.md

   This is the location where users kann manage their account.
 They can change or recover their password add second factor authentication etc.

-- https://grafana.`cluster_name`.spaces.workshops.de - System monitoring ( *admin* / `grafana_password` )
+- https://grafana.`cluster_name`.spaces.workshops.de - System monitoring ( *admin* / `grafana_password` or OpenID Connect)

 ## Other Facts

 - We have cluster autoscaling enabled, so the cluster will scale up and down automatically.
 The developer environments will stopped automatically after a configured time (`max_ttl`) if the are idle.
 They can be restarted by the user at anytime.
-But it is a good practice to encourage the user to keep their environments stopped if they are not needed to reduce cloud costs.
+But it is a good practice to encourage the users to keep their environments stopped if they are not needed to reduce cloud costs.

 - Every system- und user data is backuped continiuesly.
 The backups are stored in a Google Cloud Storage Bucket and are end-to-end encrypted.
 The data will be automaticly restored on cluster recreation.

 ## How it works

-Technically everythings is running in containers orchestrated by Kubernetes in the Google cloud.
+Technically everything is running in containers orchestrated by Kubernetes in the Google cloud.

 Visit this page for more technical details: https://github.com/klauserber/coder-development-cluster